Brazen Fair Lawn Home Invaders Tie Up Resident, Trigger Massive Manhunt

-The Bergen County Prosecutor's Office is investigating the push-in robbery, which sent the 28th Street resident to the hospital with minor injuries around 9:30 a.m.
+Bergen County Prosecutor Mark Musella confirmed that his detectives and borough police are investigating the push-in robbery, which sent a 28th Street resident to the hospital with minor injuries around 9:30 a.m.
 Nov.
 17.

 What was taken wasn't immediately determined.